AntelopeIO/cdt/docs/05_features/50_crypto-extensions.md

-Antelope blockchain implements cryptographic functions for operations on points on elliptic curves, computing hashes of big integers, Big integer modular exponentiation, and other operations useful for implementing cryptographic algorithms in your contracts.
+Antelope blockchain implements cryptographic functions for operations on points on elliptic curves, computing hashes of big integers, big integer modular exponentiation, and other operations useful for implementing cryptographic algorithms in your contracts.

 In order to use the Crypto Extensions API you need to activate a protocol feature `CRYPTO_PRIMITIVES`